Pabla007/HTB-Journey/Logrythm/302 AI Engine Fundamentals/05 Behavioral Rule Blocks Whitelists/02 Behavioral Rule Block Overview.md

 For example, a Trend rule can be set to monitor production servers and trigger an Alarm when a server exceeds its normal activity due to increased requests from applications or users.

+The Behavioral blocks are used to monitor behavior of hosts, users, and other Log Sources that match a filter based on previous behavior or known-good behavior.

+These blocks can be used to "learn" to identify normal behavior, configurations, or trending data and utilize complex expressions to evaluate that behavior over time.
+In some cases, these blocks will trend data over time in a rolling trend analysis; in other cases, a known, set value will be set and used as a comparison point.

+## Special Configurations

+Each of the Behavioral Rule Blocks contains special configuration options that are much more complex than the configuration of the previously introduced blocks.

+- In Whitelist blocks, a learning mode is enabled.
+- In Trend Rule Blocks, a rolling trend analysis mode is enabled.
+- In Statistical Rule Blocks, complex expressions are used to compare data in an analytical fashion.

+>[!bug ] **Because Behavioral Rule Blocks are more complex, it is recommended that you establish familiarity with how rule blocks in previously covered tiers function first.**